ABOUT

 CSPP was established in 1969, in partnership with the California Psychological Association.
 The Clinical PsyD Program opened in the Fall of 1991 and has been accredited by the American Psychological Association (APA) since May, 1994.

 In 1996, the Alliant's Provost convened community gatherings to expand the real-life usefulness of psychology in personal and community meaning making.
-With an initial goal of integrating what Jung referred to as the numinous into clinical psychology, the integrative emphasis was woven into the PsyD Curriculum and a unique entity was born.
+With an initial goal of integrating what Jung referred to as the numinous into clinical psychology, the integrative emphasis was woven into the PsyD Curriculum and the unique entity that grew into CIP was born.

 Legacy